sudopseudocode/carolyn-portfolio/README.md

-# carolyn-portfolio
+# sarabeth-portfolio
-Serverless Portfolio for a UI/UX designer.
-Powered with React, Contentful and AWS
+Serverless Portfolio for an Opera Singer, powered by Gatsby + React, Contentful and Netlify + AWS Lambda.